 You want to buy a blog that has all of the articles written and is producing steady cash flow.
 Doing this can be a perfect way to get passive income that produces a killer ROI.
 You can find a lot of blogs for sale on sites that specialize in this area, like Flippa, Empire Flippers, and FE International.
-You can also find some on bizbuysell and bizquest.

-How good is the potential cash flow?
+Ok – back to the topic at hand.
+Just how good is the potential cash flow?
 Based on some real-life examples I pulled from blogs that were for sale on Empire Flippers, you are looking at an average cash flow rate of 28.3%.
 That’s pretty awesome for what will likely be an almost completely passive investment.

 Of course, you can increase your returns even further if you finance the purchase of your blog.
 Flippa offers this option on their website.